Montserrat station

 Montserrat station is an MBTA Commuter Rail Newburyport/Rockport Line station located in Beverly, Massachusetts.
 Located between Spring Street and Essex Street (MA-22), it serves the central part of Beverly and as a park-and-ride station for the North Shore, with easy access from Route 128.
 Montserrat station has mini-high platforms serving each track, making it accessible.

+History

 The station originally opened in 1874.
-The ticket office in the station building closed on February 22, 1952.
-The station building was demolished by 1977.
+The ticket office in the station building closed on February 22, 1952, and the station building was demolished by 1977.